trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.8.0: Refreshed list of pet interactions.
+Select interactive pet to do action.
 - v 2.7.2: Updated for 12.0.5.
 - v 2.7.1: Updated for 12.0.1.
 - v 2.7.0: Updated for 12.0.